ibowditch/userdocs/_sources/kiosk.md.txt

 If the OIC hasn't set up an event in advance, no event is available, and you won't be able to sign-in immediately.

 Never fear - you can still sign-in, but first you'll need to create a new event on behalf of the OIC.
-You do this by clicking the New Event+ button at the top right of the kiosk screen, and you will then see the following form:
+You do this by clicking the **New Event+** button at the top right of the kiosk screen, and then you will then see the following form:

 :::{figure-md} kiosk-newevent
 :class: myclass